winzou/CacheBundle/README.md

     # and then $cache = $this->get('winzou_cache')

 You can now access the ApcCache with the `winzou_cache` service.
 And if you want to change the driver, you have to modify only one value in your config.yml.

-I you don't define the default_driver and use $this->get('winzou_cache'), then you are using the FileCache.
+If you don't define the default_driver and use $this->get('winzou_cache'), then you are using the FileCache.

 Raw access
 ----------